Organization

 We are not looking for seat warmers, but for people who are genuinely interested in our mission and who have the interest and time to actively contribute.Our expectations of Trustees:

-Collaborating on at least one committee, attending meetings and taking on projects to support committee goals.
+Collaborate on at least one committee, attending meetings and taking on projects to support committee goals.

-Supporting museum events through attendance and ambassadorship.
+Support museum events through attendance and ambassadorship.

-Making connections in the community to attract visitors, members, volunteers, donors, collaborators and supporters.
+Make connections in the community to attract visitors, members, volunteers, donors, collaborators and supporters.

-Engaging in fundraising initiatives and fostering donor relationships.
+Engage in fundraising initiatives and fostering donor relationships.

-Advising the Executive Director on strategic direction and strategy and operations implementation.
+Advise the Executive Director on strategic direction and strategy and operations implementation.

 Financial Support